rgarg02/FetchRecipe/README.md

 * **Infinite Scrolling:** Automatically loads more recipes as the user scrolls to the bottom of the list using pagination.

 * **Custom Image Caching:** Efficiently loads and caches images to disk.

+* **DocC Documentation:** Includes DocC documentation for functions, providing better understanding of the code.
 ### Focus Areas

 1.  **Swift Concurrency (`async/await`):** Ensuring all network calls (fetching recipes, fetching images) and related asynchronous tasks were implemented using `async/await` for modern, efficient concurrency handling while maintaining a smooth experience for the user.